-Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: BreAhnna McConnell at 308-386-4426, Breahnna.McConnell@spssailors.org or in person at school.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: BreAhnna McConnell at 308-386-4426, Breahnna.McConnell@spssailors.org or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: Ms. Allison Pritchard at (308) 386-4321, allison.pritchard@spssailors.org or in person at school.
+Students who believe they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Mrs. BreAhnna McConnell at (308) 386-4321, breahnna.mcconnell@spssailors.org or in person at school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the Superintendent, Mr. Ted Classen at (308)386-4321,ted.classen@spssailors.org or in person at school.
 Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
-The staff member will follow school district policies to respond to the report.
+The staff members will follow school district policies to respond to the report.